Are Kourtney Kardashian And Justin Bieber Dating Amid Scott Disick’s Partying?

 “[Kourtney Kardashian] is great.
 Justin thinks it’s cool that she is older and hot.
 She isn’t clingy and has her own life,” the source continued.
 “There are no bad consequences for Justin to hook up with her.
 She is very easy going and just makes it fun for him to be around her.”

 Kourtney Kardashian and Justin Bieber continued to be spotted together until July of last year when they were seen enjoying a 4th of July visit to Miami.
-From there, Bieber embarked on a short-lived romance with Sofia Richie, the daughter of musician Lionel Richie, and things between he and Kardashian seemed to be sidelined.
+From there, Bieber embarked on a short-lived romance with Sofia Richie, the daughter of musician Lionel Richie, and things between him and Kardashian seemed to be sidelined.

 Following their July 2016 outing, Kardashian and Bieber went their separate ways and for months, rumors swirled in regard to Kardashian’s possible reunion with Disick.
 After the pair enjoyed a number of vacations together in Mexico and Aspen, sources claimed they were back on, but they remained silent.
 Then, in late January, Kardashian and Disick reportedly called it quits for good after a fight in Costa Rica with her family, which prompted Disick to embark on a trip to Miami where he was seen spending time with several women.

-In recent weeks, as Disick continues to face allegations of boozing and new romances, Kourtney Kardashian and Justin Bieber have been spotted together at church not once, but twice, and were also seen enjoying one another’s company at The Peppermint Club in West Hollywood, California last month.
+In recent weeks, as Disick continues to face allegations of boozing and new romances, Kourtney Kardashian and Justin Bieber have been spotted together at church not once, but twice, and were also seen enjoying one another’s company at The Peppermint Club in West Hollywood, California, last month.
 Still, both celebrities continue to stay mum about the nature of their relationship.

 To see more of Kourtney Kardashian and her family, tune into Keeping Up With the Kardashians Season 13, which premieres next month on the E!
 Network.